 Carrot Wrapped Egg Stuffed Meatloaf

 Carrot Wrapped Egg-Stuffed Meatloaf

-This dish is a protein and veggie bomb.
-A simply seasoned meatloaf mix is pressed into a ring pan on top of a layer of freshly peeled carrot strips.
-Hard boiled eggs are buried evenly spaced around the meatloaf.
+This Carrot Wrapped Egg Stuffed Meatloaf dish is a protein and veggie bomb.
+Press a simply seasoned meatloaf mix into a ring pan on top of a layer of freshly peeled carrot strips.
+Bury hard-boiled eggs in the meatloaf.
 The result is a beautiful and flavorful addition to your Easter holiday or spring menu.

+Carrot Wrapped Egg Stuffed Meatloaf